MysteryPancake/Houdini-Fun/README.md

 Various Houdini tips and tricks I use a bunch.
 Hope someone finds this helpful!

 ## Rabbit Hole
-These articles grew too long to fit on the main page.
-Be sure to check them out!
+These articles grew too long to fit here.
+They're the most interesting in my opinion, so be sure to check them out!

 - [Vexember 2023](Vexember.md)
 - [3D Signed Distance Functions](./Houdini_SDFs.md)